 - Taxes

-- The last section provides an overview of the order costs.
+- The last section contains an overview of the order costs.
 This section changes if an order is refunded.
 By default, it includes:

 - Items subtotal: the cost excluding tax

-- Coupon(s): the amount deducted based on coupon usage; the coupons used appear on the left side of this section
+- Coupon(s): the amount deducted based on the use of coupons; the coupons used are displayed to the left in this section

 - Shipping: the shipping cost for the order

-- Taxes: the total tax amount for the order, replaced by the specific tax code applied
+- Taxes: the amount of taxes for the whole order, which is replaced by the tax code applied to the order

-- Order total: the sum of all the above costs
+- Order total: the total of the above costs

-- An overview of what has been paid and the fees charged by the payment gateway
+- An overview of what is paid and the fees taken by the payment gateway

-↑ Back to topNote: Each WooCommerce order can only accept one payment.
-If an order has already been paid and your customer needs additional items, create a new order instead of adding items to the existing one.
+↑ Back to topNote: In WooCommerce each order can only accept one payment.
+If an order has already been paid and your customer needs additional items, rather than adding new items to their existing order, create a new order.
 You can then send your customer an invoice with a link to pay.

-To edit a product item, select the pencil icon next to the product line you want to change.
+To edit a product item, select the pencil icon next to the product line.

 - Add Meta: Add and remove meta to change product variable options.

-- Quantity: The number of items the customer is purchasing.
+- Quantity: Number of items the customer is purchasing.

-- Total: The line price and line tax before pre-tax discounts.
+- Total: Line price and line tax before pre-tax discounts.

-- Tax: The tax cost.
+- Tax: Tax cost.
 For example, if a customer is tax-exempt, you may want to remove the taxes.

 - Add product(s): Add additional products to the order.